-Adjust the settings in Excel to print headings, gridlines, all sheets, and other tips.
+How to adjust the settings in Excel to print headings, gridlines, all sheets, and other tips

 If an Excel sheet has data that won't fit one page across, you can change the Scaling setting, to force it to fit.